ClinicalTrials.Veeva

 Description:

 Participants in this arm will receive a 12-week tele-rehabilitation program guided by artificial intelligence (AI) and computer vision technology.
-The program includes three personalized exercise sessions per week, tailored to the participants' capabilities and progress, and delivered remotely.
-In addition to the exercise sessions, participants will receive weekly educational sessions focused on pain neuroscience.
-These sessions are designed to enhance their understanding of chronic pain mechanisms and improve their ability to manage pain.
-The intervention will be supervised by a trained therapist who will monitor participants' progress and provide real-time feedback through the platform
+The program consists of three personalized exercise sessions per week, delivered remotely and adapted in real time to participants' capabilities and progress.
+In addition, participants will attend weekly educational sessions focused on pain neuroscience to improve their understanding of chronic pain mechanisms and enhance self-management strategies.
+The intervention is delivered through a visually identical digital platform used by all participants.
+Supervising physiotherapists monitor progress and provide standardized support but remain blinded to treatment allocation, as only the intervention group receives the active content (AI-guided exercise and PNE).

 Treatment: